February 14, 2025

 Through my research, I discovered that vendor management tools aren’t one-size-fits-all.
 They generally fall into three categories:

 For tools I couldn’t test firsthand due to access limitations, I gathered feedback from professionals with practical experience.
 I then cross-referenced their insights with verified G2 reviews.
-The screenshots in this article include both those captured during testing and images sourced from the vendor’s G2 page.
+The screenshots in this article include both those captured during evaluations and images sourced from the vendor’s G2 page.

 The list below contains genuine user reviews from our best vendor management software category page.
 To qualify for inclusion in the category, a product must: